Posted 11.24.2022 by Meghan Crawford

 So, that begs the question, what is valuable to your lead?

 Here’s a great example from Credo.
-This Facebook ad targets users with the specific pain point of needing to hire a marketing agency – it’s valuable content for the prospect and attracts qualified leads for Credo (a marketing agency marketplace).
+This Facebook ad targets users with the specific pain point of needing to hire a marketing agency – it’s valuable content for the prospect.
+It attracts qualified leads for Credo (a marketing agency marketplace).
+You can also find more whitepaper examples here.

 Account-based marketing (ABM) is a hot trend in the world of B2B marketing.
 The method consists of using sales and marketing channels to target specific organizations, and tailor your message to a specific individual’s challenges and goals in their role.